Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 #> 1    0.338   0.163
 ```

-so for example, the two most likely classes to convert Calcaric Cambisols seem to be Ochrepts and Orthids, which is not that much different from correlation classes reported in @Krasilnikov2009handbook in fact.
+so for example, the two most likely classes to equate to Calcaric Cambisols seem to be Ochrepts and Orthids, which is not that much different from correlation classes reported in @Krasilnikov2009handbook in fact.

 ## Summary points

 In this chapter, we have endeavoured to provide precise and explicit
-descriptions of the soil properties and soil classes of interest to PSM.
+descriptions of the soil properties and soil classes of interest to current PSM activities.
 For each soil property (or class) we have provided an explanation for
 why that property (or class) is of interest to users and why it has been
 selected to be mapped.
 In many cases, the most